ESA-WEED-project/eo_processing/README.md

         possible VIs)

 append : bool = True
         if the VI's are appended to the reflectance/radar time series cube OR replace them

+skip_check_S1 : bool = False
+        if True, the S1 data is not checked for missing timesteps (e.g. due to gaps in the orbit) (-> this can lead to errors in the VI calculation)

+skip_check_S2 : bool = False
+        if True, the S2 data is not checked for missing timesteps (e.g. due to gaps in the orbit) (-> this can lead to errors in the VI calculation)

+apply_cloud_mask : bool = True
+        if True, the Sentinel-2 data is masked for clouds (based on Sentinel-2 QA band).
+        If False, no masking is applied but the mask band is still created and added to the cube.
+        Note: no effect when 'mask_scl_dilation' parameter is set to None.
 ```
 ## explanation on settings for inference pipeline
 - the inference pipeline currently applies ML models stored in the ONNX format on a given datacube